jpravetz/node-datatable/README.md

 Node.js implementation of a server-side processor for the JQuery Datatable plug-in.

-This is version 0.0.1 of this module.
+This is version 0.0.2 of this module.
 You should be careful of relying on this implementation until it has been more thoroughly reviewed.

 The node-datatable module provides backend SQL query generation and result parsing to support [datatable](http://datatables.net/usage/server-side) server-side processing for SQL databases.
 This module does not connect nor query a database, instead leaving this task to the calling application.
-This has been done so that the caller can leverage his or her existing module choices for connection pools, database interfaces, and the like.
+SQL querying has been separated so that the caller can leverage his or her existing module choices for connection pools, database interfaces, and the like.
 This module has been used with both [node-mysql](https://github.com/felixge/node-mysql) and [sequelize](http://sequelizejs.com).